 Venture capital has already poured into the sector, with the gaming, AR, and virtual worlds collectively raising more than $10 billion last year.
 Major tech companies will continue to scale up their metaverse activities through M&A. This is happening globally, and cross-border deal-making calls for navigating metaverse legal implications more closely.

-Virtual assets such as NFTs in the metaverse are likely to subject to traditional financial regulatory regimes like banking, security, commodity laws, and money transmission.
+Virtual assets such as NFTs in the metaverse are likely subject to traditional financial regulatory regimes like banking, security, commodity laws, and money transmission.

 Related article: The Inevitable Role of Blockchain in the Metaverse